 Short summary of the content of a book or journal article.
-Commonly found in databases, some periodicals indexes.
+Commonly found in many databases and some periodicals indexes.

 Office responsible for the ordering and receipt of library materials other than serials and standing orders.
 Part of Library Resource and Metadata Services Department.

-This library is part of University Libraries serving the Hartt School and all music, dance and theatre programs, located in the East Wing of the Gray Center.
+This library is part of Harrison Libraries serving the Hartt School and all music, dance and theatre programs, located in the Harry Jack Gray Center.

 A publication released on a regular, once a year schedule.